 - 3/4 cup of sugar

-- flour to knead the dough (I used about 350gr, but it depends on many factors )
+- regular or whole wheat flour (I used about 350gr, but it depends on many factors such as humidity, temperature, etc ) you can use either one or a mix of the two

 - a pinch of baking soda

-Preheat the oven at 180°C. In a bowl mix the wine, the oil and 1/2 glass of sugar.
+Preheat the oven at 180°C. In a bowl mix the wine, the oil and 1/2 cup of sugar.

-Mix the flour with the baking soda and then add it a little at a time, until the dough becomes enough thick and silky to be rolled into cylinders.
+Mix 200gr of flour with the baking soda and then add it a little at a time, adding more until the dough becomes enough thick and silky to be rolled into cylinders.

 Bake for 15/20 minutes, until they starts to brown a bit, cool on a cooling rack.